sloking/rsync-backup/README.md

 The script let you achieve:

-    local or remote backups with extremely low bandwidth requirement file level deduplication between backups using hard links (also across servers on the remote backup server) specify a bandwidth limit to moderate the network and I/O load on production servers backup retention policy:
+- local or remote backups with extremely low bandwidth requirement
+- file level deduplication between backups using hard links (also across servers on the remote backup server)
+- specify a bandwidth limit to moderate the network and I/O load on production servers
+- backup retention policy:
-        per server disk quota restrictions: for example never exceed 50GB and always keep 100GB of free disk rotation of backups with non-linear distribution, with the idea that recent backups are more useful than older, but that sometimes you still need a very old backup filter rules to include or exclude specific patterns of folders and files integrity protection, the backups have a ‘chattr’ read-only protection and a MD5 integrity signature can also be calculated incrementally
++per server disk quota restrictions: for example never exceed 50GB and always keep 100GB of free disk +rotation of backups with non-linear distribution, with the idea that recent backups are more useful than older, but that sometimes you still need a very old backup
++filter rules to include or exclude specific patterns of folders and files +integrity protection, the backups have a ‘chattr’ read-only protection and a MD5 integrity signature can also be calculated incrementally